shaijing/cpplearn/README.md

 # cpplearn
-# Power by Jetbrains with free license
+# Power by Jetbrains with student license